Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: INTRODUCTION

-Existing publications concerning data-driven scenario extraction can be divided in rule-based approaches, machine learning based approaches or a combination of both (e.g.,~\cite{Ponn.2020},~\cite{Kruber.2019}, and~\cite{PhilipElspas..2021}).
+Existing publications concerning data-driven scenario extraction can be divided into rule-based approaches~\cite{Weber.2021,Hartjen.2019}, machine learning based approaches~\cite{Kruber.2019,Watanabe.2019}, or a combination of both~\cite{Ponn.2020,PhilipElspas..2021}.
 Rule-based approaches have the advantage of not relying on large amounts of annotated (labeled) data.
-However, the complexity of the rules to be implemented and thus the required effort increases with the complexity of the reality of interest~\cite{NationalAeronauticsandSpaceAdministration.} to be captured.
+However, the complexity of the rules to be implemented and thus the required effort increases with the complexity of the reality of interest~\cite{NationalAeronauticsandSpaceAdministration.July072016} to be captured.
 On the one hand, this leads to potentially undetected known, unsafe scenarios.
-On the other hand, it is impossible to explore previously unknown, unsafe scenarios, which, however, are of great importance for a reliable safety argumentation.
+On the other hand, it is impossible to explore previously unknown, unsafe scenarios.
 Supervised machine learning approaches, in turn, require a sufficient amount of labeled data.
 As these labels are partly unknown in advance, discovering them must be an intrinsic part of a comprehensive scenario extraction method before respective supervised approaches can be deployed.
+For this purpose, the characteristics of unsupervised machine learning approaches can be leveraged.
+In contrast to rule-based approaches, the a priori unknown set of functional scenarios for the examined ODD does not have to be defined in advance.
+Rather, the definition of a set of functional scenarios is derived by interpreting the results of an unsupervised machine learning approach, such as a cluster analysis, itself.
+Thereby, all concrete scenarios belonging to a cluster can be assigned to a functional scenario and obtain the corresponding label, for example for the subsequent training of a supervised approach.
+However, developing a powerful and robust unsupervised machine learning approach is challenging since clustering is a subjective process in nature due to the absence of a ground truth~\cite{King.2021,Xu.2008}.
+The main goal of the clustering and the subsequent result interpretation itself is to find these before unknown labels as good as possible within the given data.
+Clustering results heavily depend on the choice of the clustering approach, and even for the same algorithm, the selection of related parameters~\cite{Xu.2008}.
+Furthermore, clustering results are a matter of view, and the definition of similarity highly depends on the problem.
+A significant advantage of the unsupervised approach is the fact that in addition to known, unsafe scenarios, previously unknown, unsafe scenarios can be revealed, which are of great importance for a reliable safety argumentation.